 Rejoining his expedition in California, Jedediah Smith leads the way north into Oregon, where only Smith and three others escape an Indian massacre on the Umpqua River.
 The survivors flee to the Hudson’s Bay Company outpost at Fort Vancouver, Washington.

 Easterner Hall Jackson Kelley organizes a missionary society to take the Gospel to the western Indians.
-His plans don’t come to fruition but he does eventually make it Oregon.
+His plans don’t come to fruition, but he eventually makes it to Oregon.

 U.S. Army Captain Benjamin Bonneville succeeds in taking wagons along the Oregon Trail as far west as Wyoming’s Green River.